From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Discussion

 In contrast, experiments using ChatGPT models (ChatGPT-4o and ChatGPT-Turbo-3.5) did not require local computational resources, as these models were accessed via OpenAI’s API.
 However, using these APIs incurs direct monetary costs, as users are charged based on the number of input and output tokens processed by the model.
 While the exact cost depends on usage, it is worth noting that these models still rely on significant backend computing infrastructure, even if this burden is offloaded from the researcher to the service provider.
 As of the time of our implementation, the cost for ChatGPT-4o was \textit{\$0.0025} per \textit{1,000} input tokens and \textit{\$0.01} per \textit{1,000} output tokens.
 For ChatGPT-Turbo-3.5, the cost was \textit{\$0.0005} per \textit{1,000} input tokens and \textit{\$0.0015} per \textit{1,000} output tokens.

-Figure~\ref{fig:cost-report} presents the cost of patch generation per bug across different methods.
+\firstrevision{Figure~\ref{fig:cost-report} presents the token cost of patch generation per bug across different configurations on the \textsc{RegressionBug4APR} benchmark}.
 For zero-shot prompting, the model generates up to 10 patches per bug and stops once a plausible patch is found.
-In the conversation strategy, the model performs up to 10 attempts per bug, with each attempt involving 5 rounds of interaction guided by test case feedback, terminating upon generation of a plausible patch.
+In the conversational strategy, the model performs up to 10 attempts per bug, with each attempt involving up to 5 rounds of interaction guided by test case feedback, terminating upon generation of a plausible patch.

-Overall, the conversation-based strategy incurs a higher cost than zero-shot prompting due to the multiple rounds of interaction involved.
-For ChatGPT-Turbo-3.5, incorporating bug-inducing change (BIC) context leads to slightly higher costs compared to its counterpart without BIC, as longer prompts increase the number of input tokens and thus monetary cost.
-Interestingly, the opposite trend is observed with ChatGPT-4o: although incorporating BIC context increases prompt length, which would typically raise the cost, we observe a slight reduction in overall cost.
-This is because BIC helps the ChatGPT-4o model generate plausible patches more effectively, thereby reducing the number of attempts or rounds of interaction.
+Overall, the conversational strategy incurs a higher cost than zero-shot prompting due to the multiple rounds of interaction involved. \firstrevision{It also exhibits higher cost variance, with several outliers indicating that certain bugs require significantly more rounds of interaction to repair}.
+Regarding the effect of BIC context, an interesting divergence is observed between the two models.
+For ChatGPT-Turbo-3.5, incorporating BIC context leads to slightly higher costs, as longer prompts increase the number of input tokens. \firstrevision{In contrast, for ChatGPT-4o, incorporating BIC context reduces both the median cost and cost variance, as BIC helps the model generate plausible patches in fewer attempts, making it not only more effective but also more cost-efficient.
+This divergence suggests that the cost-effectiveness of BIC context depends on the underlying model capability, with stronger models being better able to leverage the additional context to reduce repair effort.}